gaganis/Insurance/README.md

 F2: Vehicles' Insurance that are about to expire
 Given a time frame in days, the application should provide a list of the vehicles of whichtheir license is going to expire within this timeframe (what is to expire in the next X days).

+F3: Sorting of the plates-number The application, if requested, can provide the plate numbers order in alphanumerical order.
+The participants should design an algorithm to sort plates-number in ascending manner.

+F4: Fine calculation per owner In case that an owner may hava one or more uninsured vehicles, the application should be able to calculate the total fine cost, according to a fine which will be provided as an argument in the prompt.

+Note: A vehicle cannot be physically owned by more than one person.